 Assuming at least one follow-up visit for 90% of enrollees, and an average number of visits per participant of 3.75 amongst retained participants, the study will enroll 660 per arm (1320 in total) to allow for loss due to attrition and loss to follow-up.
 It is estimated that around 110 participants will be recruited per HIV care site, with a target enrollment of two subjects/day per site.
-Target enrollment should be reached within eight-12 months of initiation.
+Target enrollment should be reached within eight-12 months of initiation, and accrual will be terminated at 1320 participants or after approximately 12 months of accrual, whichever occurs first.

-It is anticipated that a total of 1320 individuals will be randomized.
+It is anticipated that a total of approximately 1320 individuals will be randomized.
 Data will be collected from each person an average of 4 times during the study (out of four possible visits following enrollment at month 0, i.e. months 3, 6, 9, and 12).
 Allowing for loss to follow-up, with 522 people available for assessment per arm, the study has 90% power to detect a decrease from 11% to 8% in proportion of patients reporting any unprotected vaginal or anal sex at a given visit during the study.